-- (ii) Following the issuance of additional Class A bonus shares to the holders of Class B shares described above, all of our outstanding Class A shares and Class B shares shall be converted into a single class of ordinary shares on a 1:1 basis. - (iii) Our bridge loans obtained from NBFPII and BVF Forward, respectively, shall be converted into ordinary shares, at the public offering price less a discount of 15%, and the holders of the ordinary shares shall suffer dilution in an equivalent aggregate amount, prior to the consummation of this offering. - (iv) In order to achieve a fixed number of issued and outstanding ordinary shares prior to the consummation of this offering, and due to the fact that the exact number of Class A bonus shares issued to the holders of Class B shares is variable based on the price per share in the offering, we will issue up to additional ordinary shares in the form of bonus shares to all existing shareholders on a pro rata basis. - (v) We will undergo a share split, pursuant to which shareholders will receive twenty (20) shares in exchange for each share they currently own to such extent that the undiluted nominal share capital equals issued and outstanding ordinary shares immediately prior to the consummation of the offering. - (vi) Our board of directors shall be authorized to (a) resolve to distribute extraordinary dividends, (b) have Forward Pharma A/S acquire its own shares, (c) issue new shares without preemptive rights for existing shareholders, and (d) adopt certain other amendments to our Articles of Association.
+- (ii) Following the issuance of additional Class A bonus shares to the holders of Class B shares described above, all of our outstanding Class A shares and Class B shares shall be converted into a single class of ordinary shares on a 1:1 basis. - (iii) Our bridge loans obtained from NBFPII and BVF Forward, respectively, shall be converted into ordinary shares, at the public offering price less a discount of 15%, and the holders of the ordinary shares shall suffer dilution in an equivalent aggregate amount, prior to the consummation of this offering. - (iv) In order to achieve a fixed number of issued and outstanding ordinary shares prior to the consummation of this offering, and due to the fact that the exact number of Class A bonus shares issued to the holders of Class B shares is variable based on the price per share in the offering, we will issue in the aggregate 1,551,185 additional ordinary shares based on the midpoint of the per share offering price range on the cover of this Prospectus, which number shall be finally determined based on the actual public offering price per ADS in the offering in the form of bonus shares to all existing shareholders on a pro rata basis (based on the mid-point of the price range disclosed on the cover of this Prospectus). - (v) We will undergo a share split, pursuant to which shareholders will receive ten (10) shares in exchange for each share they currently own to such extent that the undiluted share capital equals 35,313,760 issued and outstanding ordinary shares immediately prior to the consummation of the offering. - (vi) Our board of directors shall be authorized to (a) resolve to distribute extraordinary dividends, (b) have Forward Pharma A/S acquire its own shares, (c) issue new shares without preemptive rights for existing shareholders, and (d) adopt certain other amendments to our Articles of Association.